ccrd1711/space_shack/TESTING.md

 ### HTML

 HTML validation was completed using [W3C Validator](https://validator.w3.org).
 In past projects I have copied and pasted my HTML directly from the files in VS Code in to the validator to test.
-This time, due to having base.html and most html pages in my project extending from base.html, I went to every single page on the website and viewed the source code.
+This time, due to having base.html and most html pages in my project extending from base.html, I went to every single page on the deployed website and viewed the source code.
 I copied and pasted this html in to the validator.
 Every single page passed with no errors.
+When putting base.html into the HTML validator itself by direct input it fails however this is due to the {% ...} tag at the start, a Django-specific command invisible to the browser.

 ### CSS